 Every electric fence corridor should be placed on its own cut-out switch so you can isolate individual fence lines for repair in your electric fence installation without turning off the entire grid.
 This also allows you to concentrate power only in areas where you need it during the winter electric fencing season.
 However, remember that except for maintenance and repair situations, all sections of your electric fence installation should remain ON during the growing season so your fences can burn off vegetation that grows up underneath the wires.

 And finally, make sure you install lightning diverters in your electric fence installation to protect your electric fence charger during lightning strikes.
 Smaller grids can connect a single lightning diverter directly to the earth-ground system, allowing lightning strikes to bypass the electric fence energizer during a lightning strike.
 Extremely large electric fence grids should install additional lightning diverters and ground rods further out along their electric fence installation.

-The "Electric Fences and Rotational Grazing" chapter of Grass-Fed Cattle provides detailed instructions and diagrams for every stage of electric fence construction, including complete instructions for gates, underground wires, brace posts (strainer posts), insulators, energizers, ground rods, lightning protectors, cut-out switches, troubleshooting, and much, much more.
+The "Electric Fences and Rotational Grazing" chapter of my book, Grass-Fed Cattle, provides detailed instructions and diagrams for every stage of electric fence construction, including complete instructions for gates, underground wires, brace posts (strainer posts), insulators, energizers, ground rods, lightning protectors, cut-out switches, troubleshooting, and much, much more.

 From the Smart Electric Fence Grid series:

 (Disclosure: I get commissions for purchases made using Amazon links in my post.)